justjosias/zang/README.md

 `zig build sampler`: Loop a WAV file (drum loop from [free-loops.com](http://free-loops.com/6791-live-drums.html)).
 Press space to restart the loop at a randomly altered playback speed.
 Press 'd' to toggle a distortion effect.

-`zig build polyphony`: Each key is an individual voice so you can hold down as many keys as your keyboard wiring lets you.
+`zig build polyphony`: Each key is an individual voice so you can hold down as many keys as your keyboard wiring lets you (this is a brute-force approach to polyphony - as many voices as there are keys).
 Press space to cycle through various levels of decimation (artificial sample rate reduction).

+`zig build polyphony2`: A variant of the above, but limited to 3 voices of polyphony.
+Each new note takes over the stalest voice slot.

 `zig build delay`: Play the keyboard with a stereo filtered echo effect.